-The American Academy of Pediatrics recommends that children under the age of seven refrain from eating whole nuts as they are a choking hazard.
+\The American Academy of Pediatrics recommends that children under the age of seven refrain from eating whole nuts as they are a choking hazard.
 Due to this recommendation, A Child's Garden will not serve whole nuts to children even if they are sent in their lunch boxes.
 Sliced or slivered nuts will be allowed for children in the Pre-K program.

-Snack Program: ACG has a school-wide snack program, included in the cost of tuition.
-PARENTS OF CHLDREN WHO HAVE A MEDICALLY DIAGNOSED FOOD ALLERY MUST TAKE RESPONSBILITY FOR INFORMING THE CLASSROOM TEACHER AND THE DIRECTOR AT THE START OF THE SCHOOL YEAR, ALONG WITH ANY STEPS THEY WOULD LIKE TAKEN TO MITIGATE THESE CIRCUMSTANCES.
+Snack Program: ACG has a school-wide snack program, that follows the guidelines from the Child and Adult Care Food Program, (CACFP), included in the cost of tuition.
+The CACFP guidelines and standards are included in the appendix.
+PARENTS OF CHLDREN WHO HAVE A MEDICALLY DIAGNOSED FOOD ALLERY MUST TAKE RESPONSBILITY FOR INFORMING THE CLASSROOM EDUCATOR AND THE DIRECTOR AT THE START OF THE SCHOOL YEAR, ALONG WITH ANY STEPS THEY WOULD LIKE TAKEN TO MITIGATE THESE CIRCUMSTANCES.
 Authorization from a physician for treatment in case of emergency is required under such conditions.
 ACG will provide reasonable accommodation for children with food allergies (an alternative snack) that include wheat, dairy and nuts, when so noted in the child's file.
 Staff will do the following each day for children of any age with special feeding needs and for all infants: document the type and quantity of food the child consumes and provide this information to the child's family.
 Please contact the director to discuss and implement a plan for your child who has special feeding needs.